mjvh80/jefferson/README.md

 but as output is abstracted through an `IOutputWriter` (and one that implements this using a `TextWriter` is provided) it is very easy to use this to output, say, directly to an HTTP output stream.

 ## Design philosophy:
+* directives are limited and kept simple to avoid e.g. config files becoming code (separation of concerns) - use e.g. Razor otherwise
 * expressions are simple (but powerful), so we stop at assignment, in fact `=` is an alias for `==`
 * expression syntax follows C# but extends this, e.g. it adds a Perl like regex match `=~`, "overloads" `&&` with `and` (as this is much nicer to use from xml) and more
 * if anything more complex is required, add a method to the context class (aka the model)